gruenerBogen/MediaWiki-Mode/README.md

 * Insert pair of tags: <kbd>C-c RET</kbd>.
 This prompts for a tag to insert.
 This inserts an opening and closing tag.
 For example if you want to insert an nowiki-tag this inserts ```<nowiki></nowiki>```.
+* Continue or begin an (un-)ordered list: <kbd>M-RET</kbd>.
+If the cursor is inside an (un-)ordered list, this inserts a new line together with the notation to continue the list in the new line.
+If there is no list to continue, this beins an unordered list.

 # Configuration
 MediaWiki-Mode has the following variables for customisation: